 Bringing Cookies to the First Responders on Christmas Eve

-Every year, we bake and decorate cookies, then deliver them to the local fire station and police station on Christmas Eve to say thank you for working to keep us safe while the rest of us our home with our families.
-They’re always so gracious, and almost always insist on showing us around the station and letting the girls get their picture taken on the truck.
+Every year, we bake and decorate cookies, then deliver them to the local fire station and police station on Christmas Eve to say thank you for working to keep us safe while the rest of us are home with our families.
+They’re always so gracious and almost always insist on showing us around the station and letting the girls get their picture taken on the truck.

 It is by far our family’s favorite Christmas tradition and always leaves us all feeling so happy and grateful and filled with holiday spirit.

 Unwrapping & Playing New Family Games

 Each year I always buy several new games then wrap them all up as “family gifts.”
 On Christmas Eve—which for us always starts around noon—we have an epic game day, complete with scratch-off lottery ticket prizes for the winners.
 We only unwrap one game at a time, and the winner gets to pick the next game to unwrap.
 It’s always a lot of fun, especially for my ultra-competitive crew.
 There’s nothing we love more than a healthy competition!